-6. REDEMPTION.
+6. Redemption.

 - a.
-The Corporation shall be obligated to redeem the Series F Preferred Stock as follows: - of the then outstanding Series F Preferred Stock in three (3) annual installments beginning not prior to the seventh (7th) anniversary of the Issue Date, and ending on the date two (2) years from such first redemption date (each a "Redemption Date"); provided that the Corporation shall receive at least sixty (60) days prior to such the first such Redemption Date written notice of such election of the Series F Preferred Stock.
+The Corporation shall be obligated to redeem the Series F Preferred Stock as follows: - the then outstanding Series F Preferred Stock in three (3) annual installments beginning not prior to the seventh (7th) anniversary of the Issue Date, and ending on the date two (2) years from such first redemption date (each a "Redemption Date"); provided that the Corporation shall receive at least sixty (60) days prior to such the first such Redemption Date written notice of such election of the Series F Preferred Stock.
 The Corporation shall effect such redemptions on each Redemption Date by paying in cash in exchange for the shares of Series F Preferred Stock to be redeemed on such Redemption Date at a price equal to the greater of (A) the fair market value of Series F Preferred Stock on such date as determined in good faith by the Board (provided that if the Series F Requisite Investors in good faith disagree with such fair market value, the Corporation shall engage a mutually acceptable investment bank or valuation firm to provide its opinion as to such fair market value, which shall be final and binding as to all parties) or (B) the Original Issue Price of the Series F Preferred Stock, plus any dividend accrued but unpaid thereon, whether or not declared, together with any other dividends declared but unpaid thereon.
 The total amount to be paid for the Series F Preferred Stock is hereinafter referred to as the "Redemption Price."
-The number of shares of Series F Preferred Stock that the Corporation shall be required to redeem on any one Redemption Date shall be equal to the amount determined by dividing (A) the aggregate number of shares of Series F Preferred Stock outstanding immediately prior to the Redemption Date by (B) the number of remaining Redemption Dates (including the Redemption Date to which such calculation applies).
-Shares subject to redemption pursuant to this Section B.6(a) shall be redeemed from each holder of Series F Preferred Stock on a pro rata basis, based on the number of shares of Series F Preferred Stock then held.
+The number of shares of Series F Preferred Stock outstanding immediately prior to the Redemption Date by (B) the number of remaining Redemption Dates (including the Redemption Date to which such calculation applies).
+Shares subject to redemption pursuant to this Section B.6(a) shall be redeemed from each holder of Series F Preferred Stock on a pro rata basis, based on the number of shares of Series F Preferred Stock on a pro rata basis, based on the number of shares of Series F Preferred Stock then held.